 If you have vomited within 30 min, the test should be repeated the next day.
 If vomiting occurs after 3 min the test should be continued.

-Screening is recommended twice during the antenatal period, the second one at 24-28 wks if the first one is negative.
+Screening is recommended twice during the antenatal period, the second one at 24-28 weeks if the first one is negative.
 There should be an interval of at least 4 weeks between the tests.

 Diabetes in pregnancy can be managed effectively when it was diagnosed early and